-For the year ended December 31, 2010, there were no capital expenditures at the Winslow plant.
+For the year ended December 31, 2011, capital expenditures at the Winslow plant amounted to approximately US\$372,000, mainly for a waste water system.

 Warrior, Alabama

 Located in Warrior, Alabama, USA, and operating on approximately 8 hectares of land, the plant specializes in the treating of railway ties.
 The facilities include two pressure treating cylinders for oilborne preservatives and one pressure treating cylinder for borate, giving a combined annual treating capacity of approximately 80,000 cubic metres.
 The plant also includes a crosstie and switch tie mill capable of processing 750,000 ties annually and offices for production and wood procurement personnel.